nowairanum/Learning/docs/Notes.md

 	Template <typename T>
 	Rational <T> : : ~ rational ( ) { } //Rational <T> : : ~ rational <T> ( ) { } this syntax is not allowed

-Note: write C<T> as just C everywhere inside the scope of a class template <T> and after the scope resolution operator does not put <T>.
+Note: write C&lt;T&gt; as just C everywhere inside the scope of a class template &lt;T&gt; and after the scope resolution operator does not put &lt;T&gt;.

 ### Inline functions:
  - Keyword inline when used with a function, the compiler will place the code that functions in place of the function call.
 Hence the compiler makes the declaration, the definition.